Paraguayan Volleyball Federation

 The Paraguayan Volleyball Federation (Spanish: Federación Paraguaya de Voleibol (FPV)), founded on January 31, 1943, is the body which governs the sport of volleyball in Paraguay.
 It is registered in the International Volleyball Federation and the South American Volleyball Confederation.
-It is the entity in charge of organizing volleyball and beach volleyball in the country, integrating sports clubs, athletes, referees and coaches.
+It is the entity in charge of organizing indoor volleyball and beach volleyball in the country, integrating sports clubs, athletes, referees and coaches.